alexnaiman/where-s-waldo-action/README.md

 ### `github-token`

-*Required* Github token to have access to the rep
+*Required* Github token to have access to the repo

 ## Outputs